-The CACI functions as a pointer system and provides direction to citizens and requesting agencies to the original investigative file maintained by the reporting agency.
-It is the obligation of the requestor to obtain the original investigative report from the reporting agency when making independent conclusions regarding the quality of the evidence disclosed and its relevance for making decisions regarding employment, licensing or placement of a child.
+Functioning as a pointer system, the CACI receives and stores reports of suspected child abuse, pointing citizens and agencies to the original investigative files that are maintained by the submitting agency.
+It is the obligation of the requestor to obtain a copy of the original investigative report from submitting the agency when making independent conclusions regarding the quality of the evidence disclosed and its relevance for making decisions regarding employment, licensing, or placement of a child.
+The CACI holds approximately 636,651 incident records of child abuse and approximately 602,133 individual suspect names.

-For additional information about the CACI, please go to the California Attorney General's website at:
+For additional information about the CACI, visit the California Attorney General's website at: www.oag.ca.gov/childabuse.

-www.ag.ca.gov/childabuse.